BYU-CS-260/React-Tutorial/lists.md

       return(<ul>{listItems}</ul>)
     }
 ```
-Test this code to make sure you can submit the form and toggle the button on your server.
+Test this code to make sure you can display the list of numberf from the array on your server.

 Add something to the React element to build your confidence.